active NVIS receiving antenna.

 The input circuitry is guarded against damages by fast switching diodes.

-An on-board mantle current choke blocks noises coming from the coax mantle.
+An on-board broad band common mode choke blocks noises coming from the coax mantle.

 To prevent injection of noises from mains power lines, the tuner PCB is designed for maximal RF-isolation between the mains and the DC-output :